uhi22/foccci/README.md

 - [ ] add optional "Molex Mini-Fit Jr. Header, Dual Row" for the case, that the Deutsch is not needed in certain use cases.
 - [ ] Docu: add details of step-by-step bring-up, incl current consumption, and typical errors
 - [ ] more copper cooling area for the NCVs
-- [ ] analog current feedback from the DRV8874 IPROPI to the controller
 - [ ] more temperature inputs (6, to support L1, L2, L3, N, DC+ and DC-)